 When a Social Security beneficiary dies, his or her surviving spouse is eligible for survivor benefits.
 A surviving spouse can collect 100 percent of the late spouse’s benefit if the survivor has reached full retirement age, but the amount will be lower if the deceased spouse claimed benefits before he or she reached full retirement age.
-(Full retirement age is currently 66 but is gradually increasing to 67 over the next several years.)
+(Full retirement age for survivor benefits differs from that for retirement and spousal benefits; it is currently 66 but will gradually increase to 67 over the next several years.)

 If you were already receiving spousal benefits on the deceased’s work record, Social Security will in most cases switch you automatically to survivor benefits when the death is reported.
-Otherwise, you will need to apply for survivor benefits by phone at 800-772-1213 or in person at your local Social Security office.
+Otherwise, you will need to apply for survivor benefits by calling the Social Security Administration at 800-772-1213 or contacting your local Social Security office.

 In most cases, a widow or widower qualifies for survivor benefits if he or she is at least 60 and had been married to the deceased for at least nine months at the time of death.
 But there are a few exceptions to those requirements:

 - If the late beneficiary’s death was accidental or occurred in the line of U.S. military duty, there’s no length-of-marriage requirement.